AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-ingress.md

 ## Option C: Ingress data programmatically

-APIs provide programmatic access to read and write sequential data into AVEVA Data Hub.
+APIs provide programmatic access to bring sequential data into AVEVA Data Hub.
 This can be done through custom OMF applications or utilizing SDS data writes.

 See <xref:omfVsSds>.